u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/sales/invoicing/invoicing_policy.rst

 Different business policies might require different options for invoicing:

-- The *Invoice what is ordered* rule is used as the default mode in Odoo *Sales*, which means customers are invoiced once the sales order is confirmed.
+- The *Invoice what is ordered* rule is used as the default mode in Thrive Bureau ERP *Sales*, which means customers are invoiced once the sales order is confirmed.
 - The *Invoice what is delivered* rule invoices customers once the delivery is done.
 This rule is often used for businesses that sell materials, liquids, or food in large quantities.
 In these